pineapplehq/django-requestlogs/README.md

 ## Motivation

-django-requestlogs attempts to provide tools for implementing audit logging (audit trail) to systems that require such feature.
-These systems typically must have the ability to tell "what information the end-user has accessed (and what information was sent to the system)?". django-requestlogs hooks into the Django REST framework in the simplest way possible while logging every request without the need of remembering to enable it for each view separately.
+django-welcome-requestlogs attempts to provide tools for implementing audit logging (audit trail) to systems that require such feature.
+These systems typically must have the ability to tell "what information the end-user has accessed (and what information was sent to the system)?". django-welcome-requestlogs hooks into the Django REST framework in the simplest way possible while logging every request without the need of remembering to enable it for each view separately.